-I do not believe that it is realistically feasible to deport the millions of undocumented migrants currently residing in the United States.
+I do not believe that it is feasible nor humane to deport the millions of undocumented migrants currently residing in the United States.
 Therefore, I support immigration reform that not only includes strengthening our borders but also addresses creating a pathway to citizenship, firmly and fairly enforcing the laws, and restoring and ensuring due process.
 However, let me be clear, I do not believe that a wall or other physical obstruction is the best way to secure our border.
 In fact, a physical barrier oftentimes makes enforcement more difficult than other means (e.g. technology); this is especially true when funding for such a barrier would mean a reduction in the very personnel charged with protecting our borders.

 More on Immigration

 CHICAGO — Today, U.S. Representative Bobby L. Rush (D-Ill.) released the following statement on Trump calling for the militarization of the southern border: